Madewell sale: Take up to 70% off during the brand's Secret Stock Sale

 Tie-Sleeve Tiered Midi Dress in Calico Floral ($49.97, originally $138; madewell.com)

-For days around the house or a socially distanced picnic in the park, this azure dress ticks all the boxes of being comfy, floaty and perfectly on trend.
-Plus, you can take it into fall with booties and a jacket.
+For days around the house or a socially distanced picnic in the park, this azure dress ticks all the boxes of being comfy, floaty and perfectly on-trend.
+Plus, you can take it into fall with bootees and a jacket.

 V-Neck Peplum Popover Top in Stripe ($14.97, originally $75; madewell.com)

-If you dig a peplum blouse, this striped coral top is both majorly on sale at 80% off and super cute for summer, too, with covered button detailing and comfortable elastic at the waist.
+If you dig a peplum blouse, this striped coral top is both majorly on sale at 80% off and super cute for summer too, with covered button detailing and comfortable elastic at the waist.

 Linen-Blend Paperbag Pants ($14.97, originally $85; madewell.com)

-If shorts aren’t your thing and you’re not feeling a skirt, these breezy linen pants are a great “dress-them-up or dress-them-down” addition to your closet.
+If shorts aren’t your thing and you’re not feeling a skirt, these breezy linen pants are a great “dress them up or dress them down” addition to your closet.

 Sweetheart Wrap Top in Gingham Check ($24.97, originally $78; madewell.com)